f-heeger/Reproducible-Science/conda.md

 ~~~

 ### Installing packages in an environment
-Once you activated an environment you can install additional packages withe `install` command.
+Once you activated an environment you can install additional packages with the `install` command.
 For example to install `doit` use:
 ~~~sh
 conda install doit
 ~~~